nathaliermar/nathaliermar/README.md

 # Nathalie Martines

 <p align= "justify"> Back-end Developer, Computer Science Student.
 I have an enthusiasm for everything involving technology and programming in particular.
-The beginning of everything (like my first "Hello, world!") was encouraged by my father (Senior Developer) and since then I've been following in his footsteps in this world of technology.
+The beginning of everything (like my first "Hello, world!") was encouraged by my father and since then I've been following in his footsteps in this world of technology.
 </p>

 ## Connect with me